investmentblockchain/IBP-Core/doc/guide-startmany.md

 From the menu select `Tools` => `Debug Console`

-If you icpro to review your `masternode.conf` setting before starting Masternodes, issue the following in the Debug Console:
+If you ibp to review your `masternode.conf` setting before starting Masternodes, issue the following in the Debug Console:

 ```masternode list-conf```